yoniakabecky/polaris-react/documentation/Color system.md

 ⚠️ The color system is currently an unstable API, and is subject to change in non-major releases of Polaris react.
 Please use with caution.

+The color system is made up of 9 color roles.

 ## Table of contents

 - [surface](#surface)